zuberkhan007/adversary/README.md

   generates lyric text.
 - **Lyric Prose Recommendation** — single-letter (A–Z) input → multiple
   short lyric excerpts as Antakshari-style examples.
-- **Antakshari** — first/last-letter chain game against the collection
-  (in-memory session, no LLM needed for the core loop).

-Intent is auto-routed by the LLM with a keyword-rule fallback; the UI radio can force a mode.

 <p align="center">